Updated November 2017

 , lacked support and cushion in the sole and became painful after a few hours on trail.
 On the other end of the spectrum were boots like the HOKA ONE ONE Tor Ultras

-, which have very thick soles.
+, which have incredibly thick soles.

 A lot of this comes down to personal preference; some people find that stiffer soles provide more comfort, while others prefer a flexible shoe.
-Adjustability in the lacing system adds to the overall comfort.
+Adjustability in the lacing system adds to the overall satisfaction.
 On a wide foot, for example, the Ahnu Montara

 was uncomfortable, because the laces are not adjustable toward the toe of the shoe/the widest part of the foot.
 The Lowa Renegade